-After completion of coursework, student must take candidacy exams under the direction of the Program Director and/or Dean of Academic Affairs.
+After completion of coursework, students must take candidacy exams under the direction of the Program Director and/or Dean of Academic Affairs.
 Upon successful completion of the candidacy exam(s), student will advance to candidacy.
 It is at this time that the dissertation sequence can begin.

-The M.A. thesis (if required) and Ph.D. dissertation must be defended at the Institute in Encinitas, California, United States.
-In some case-by-case situations, defense arrangements can be made via Skype.
+The Ph.D. dissertation must be defended at the Institute in Encinitas, California, United States.
+In some case-by-case situations, defense arrangements can be made via Zoom.
 This is up to the discretion of the Dissertation or Thesis Committee and the Program Director.